zesty-io/vscode-ext/README.md

 - Any existing view, stylesheet, or script on a cloud instance will synchronize and become editable through VSCode.
 - New files may be created from on the local machine, and they will sync to the cloud content instance
 - Javascript and CSS files can be created remotely from the local project, and will be synced to the cloud instance
-- Stylesheets and javascript compile in the cloud on save (SASS, SCSS, LESS supported)
+- Stylesheets and javascript compiles in the cloud on save (SASS, SCSS, LESS supported)
 - Custom endpoints for xml,json, html, etc. can be created by making a new file in your views folder with an extension
 - Adjustment on file under `webengine` folder will automatically sync to the instance.

 ## Requirements

-- Zesty account is require. create your account at https://www.zesty.io/join/
+- Zesty account is required.
+Create your account at https://www.zesty.io/join/

 ## Extension Settings